james0666/MediaHop-Releases/MediaHop_Server/README.md

 https://example.com/media/media.php
 ```

-If everything is working, you should see JSON containing your media files.
+With MediaHop authentication disabled, you should see JSON containing your media files.

 Example: